csun-shine/the-pedal-garage-docs/docs/pg-reference-get-song-by-resource-property.md

 ## Partial Resource Property Value

-You an also retrieve song(s) using a partial match query.
+You can also retrieve song(s) using a partial match query.
 For example, searching by a keyword in the song name.

 **Request Example**